EtomicCheese/Ultimate-Resourcepack-Docs/Ultimate-Resourcepack-Tutorial.md

 }
 ```

-You can also assign an array of values to an `object`, meaning that a single `object` can hold multiple values instead of just one.
+You can also assign an array of values to a `"key":`, meaning that a single `"key":` can hold multiple values instead of just one.

 ```json
 {